 The treatment plan: Open and collaborative dialogues.
 We consider each time we meet with the client and/or their family members or support community to be a new opportunity for change, so as I mentioned, there is no treatment plan other than to talk with the client about what is important to them each time we meet.

 In an interview, we asked Megan and her family about what life was like before their time with NISAPI and the changes that had occurred for them during their time with us.
 Below are their responses in their own words.
 In Megan’s case, we decided to meet twice a week, but spoke every day or whenever we were needed.
-This could be many times a day and every day.
+This could be many times a day.
 Megan initially was suffering and did not want to live.
 At first, if I asked Megan and her family what their main initial goals were, for Megan it would be to survive the day and for her parents, to find her alive each day.

 Eventually, the goals became not just surviving but thriving: being able to attend college, socialize with peers, have a boyfriend, and develop ambitions for the future like any other young adult—all of which she achieved.
-In turn, her parent’s goals evolved to being able to see their daughter not as someone with a mental illness but as a person with strengths and aspirations, with the potential to build whatever kind of life she wants for herself.
+In turn, her parents’ goals evolved to being able to see their daughter not as someone with a mental illness but as a person with strengths and aspirations, with the potential to build whatever kind of life she wants for herself.
 The horses were instrumental in being able to soften the serious nature of Megan’s and her family’s suffering.
-They provided normalcy at a time where nothing was normal.
+They provided normalcy at a time when nothing was normal.
 They were also a conduit for nurturing Megan and her family and allowing all of us to speak together.

 They summed up their experience this way: “Previous therapists and psychiatrists did not treat us as human beings and would sum us up in a few minutes to coerce us to do what they thought we should do without even knowing us, and this led us down a rabbit hole to nowhere.”

-- Feeling lonely, unhappy, distraught.
+- Feeling lonely, unhappy, distraught

-- Cycles of hospitalizations, being told by professionals “send her there, throw her there, that’s the place to be for her.”
+- Cycles of hospitalizations, being told by professionals “Send her there, throw her there, that’s the place to be for her.”

-- Disconnected family.
+- Disconnected family

-- Living on fear.
+- Living on fear

-- Being told “you are bipolar, you are this or that.”
+- Being told “You are bipolar, you are this or that.”

 - I couldn’t be free enough to speak.

-- Defending my whole existence.
+- Defending my whole existence

-- Shoving an attitude or thought process [onto me] that you have to adhere by.
+- Shoving an attitude or thought process [onto me] that you have to adhere by

 - Not only do they label the one who they think has an illness, they label [the parents] in conjunction with them.